BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 As you can see, we implemented private function `count_neighbours/4` responsible for counting neighbours.
 It will be helpful to meet the next rule.

-There is one more requirement we forogot which is:
+There is one more requirement we forogot about:

 > Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.